valerionew/unisolder-notes/README.md

 * R25 and R26
 * C60 and R46

-Please check <a href="http://dangerousprototypes.com/forum/download/file.php?id=11712&mode=view" target="_blank">the image provided by the author </a> if you have any doubt about mounting or component orientation.
+Please check <a href="http://dangerousprototypes.com/forum/download/file.php?id=11712&mode=view">the image provided by the author</a> if you have any doubt about mounting or component orientation.

 Also, this interactive pcb map by Bug82 is very usefull while mounting: [unisolder-chips](http://dangerousprototypes.com/forum/download/file.php?id=12034)